Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 #### <span style="color:green">set_mktdata</span>

 Sets historical market data.
-It will overwrite the choice made in the constructor.
+It will overwrite the choices made in the constructor.

 *Call:*